Crossover Behavior in the Packing and Assembly of Multivalent Lock-and-Key Colloids: Results and Discussion

-At the critical dimpling amount $f_{D\!P}^*$, the convex features of the particles are \emph{completely} encased within the dimples of neighboring particles.
-For $f \geq f_{D\!P}^*$, neigboring particles interlock within each other and the resulting structure formed is governed by the number and arrangement of dimples on individual particles.
-Bivalent particles (P2) pack into a parquet structure.
-Trivalent particles (P3) form triangular sheets.
-Tetrahedrally tetravalent particles (P4t) pack into the diamond structure for a certain range of $f$.
-Square tetravalent (P4s) and hexavalent (P6) particles pack into the cubic lattice, while the former exhibit a rotational parquet symmetry.
+where $n_D$ is the number of dimples, $c_d$ is the dimple circumference, and $d$ is the dimple depth, is in the range $C_d^*\!=\!1.23\!\pm\!0.06$ at the crossover across particle types.
+We note that the dependence of this quantity on $n_D$, as well as $c_d$ and $d$, suggests that the crossover is driven by changes in the geometry of the entire particle, and contrasts with what we find for self-assembly in section \ref{sec:SA} below.

+We find that just above $f_{D\!P}^*$, P2 particles pack into a parquet structure (BCC without shearing); P3 particles pack into an AB-stacked hexagonal packing (hexagonal close packing--HCP); P4t particles pack into a $\beta$-tin lattice (sheared diamond); P4s particles pack into a tetragonal lattice with rotational parquet symmetry; and P6 particles pack into a simple cubic lattice.
 A further increase in $f$ beyond $f_{D\!P}^*$ introduces larger voids between particles and a reduction in packing fraction.
-At sufficiently large values of $f$, the trivalent (P3), tetrahedrally tetravalent (P4t) and hexavalent (P6) particle families pack less densely than spheres.
+As $f$ increases beyond $f_{D\!P}^*$, dimple volume continues to increase, resulting in a smaller volume of the particle in the unit cell structure.
+This change results in a reduction in the packing density of these structures.
+At sufficiently large values of $f$, P3, P4t, and P6 particles pack less densely than spheres.